Gas Line Installation: Cost, Safety Requirements & What to Know

 Most jurisdictions adopt one of two national standards:

-• International Fuel Gas Code (IFGC), with the 2021 edition still widely adopted in 2026 (and some jurisdictions moving to the 2024 edition with local amendments).
+• International Fuel Gas Code (IFGC), with the 2021 and 2024 editions both widely adopted across the US in 2026, depending on local amendments.

 Permit & Inspection Requirements